markabrahams/node-net-snmp/README.md

 - **ObjectType.OID** - the exact sequence of integers in the OID
 - **ObjectType.IpAddress** - a sequence of the four integers in the IP address

-## mib.getTableSingleCell (tableProviderName, columnIndex, rowIndex)
+## mib.getTableSingleCell (tableProviderName, columnNumber, rowIndex)

 Returns a single cell value from the column and row specified.
 The row index array is specified in the same way as for the `getTableRowCells()` call.

-## mib.setTableSingleCell (tableProviderName, columnIndex, rowIndex, value)
+## mib.setTableSingleCell (tableProviderName, columnNumber, rowIndex, value)

 Sets a single cell value at the column and row specified.
 The row index array is specified in the same way as for the `getTableRowCells()` call.